saviviro/sstvars/README.md

   autoregressive model: An application to the macroeconomic effects of severe weather shocks. *Journal of Economic Dynamics and Control*, **178**, 105162.
-- Virolainen S. in press.
-Identification by non-Gaussianity in structural smooth transition vector autoregressive models.
+- Virolainen S. 2026.
+Identification by non-Gaussianity in structural smooth transition vector autoregressive models. *Econometric Reviews*.
-  *Econometric Reviews*.
+  **45**:8, 1230-1248.
 - Wong B. 2018.
 Historical decomposition for nonlinear vector autoregressive models. *CAMA Working Paper No. 62/2017, available as SSRN:3057759*.